 This program offers training in counseling and psychology to prepare school psychologists to work with age groups from infancy through adolescence.
-It has been approved by the California Commission on Teacher Credentialing to recommend qualified candidates for the Pupil Personnel Services Credential in School Psychology, including the Intern Credential.
+It has

-- A bachelor's degree from a regionally accredited institution of higher learning with a GPA of 2.75 or above (3.0 is preferred) in undergraduate work and a cumulative GPA of 3.0 or above for any graduate work. - 2. (a) An undergraduate major in psychology or another behavioral science, or (b) a valid teaching credential with a minimum of one year of full-time classroom teaching experience, or (c) successful coursework or experience demonstrating basic knowledge of general psychology, human learning and development, and human behavior or (d) a pupil personnel services credential in school counseling.

-- Internet access and a course or the equivalent to demonstrate competence in word processing, database management, computer presentation, and Internet skills.
+- A bachelor's degree from a regionally accredited institution of higher learning with a GPA of 2.75 or above (3.0 is preferred) in undergraduate work and a cumulative GPA of 3.0 or above for any graduate work. - 2. (a) An undergraduate major in psychology or another behavioral science, or (b) a valid teaching credential with a minimum of one year of full-time classroom teaching experience, or (c) successful coursework or experience demonstrating basic knowledge of general psychology, human learning and development, and human behavior or (d) a pupil personnel services credential in school counseling. - 3.
+Internet access and a course or the equivalent to demonstrate competence in word processing, database management, computer presentation, and Internet skills.
 This prerequisite must be satisfied before enrolling in SPSY 548. - 4.
 A statement of purpose outlining reasons for seeking admission to the School Psychology Program, together with an autobiography. - Applicants without prior teaching or counseling experience are strongly encouraged to have at least one year of volunteer or paid experience working with children or adolescents.
 This experience should be described in the statement of purpose and autobiography. - Three letters of reference addressing the candidate's potential as a school psychologist.
 One of these references must be from the candidate's immediate supervisor. - 7.
 A personal interview with the program chairperson or designated faculty member. - 8.
 An application for Certificate of Clearance or a valid California Teaching Credential. - 9.
 A writing competency sample.